NullArray/PyCat/README.md

 Upon connection upload file and write to [destination]`
 ```

-The idea for this tool was inspired by Black Hat Python and i plan on expanding it further in the future.
+This tool was inspired by Black Hat Python and i plan on expanding it further in the future.